itsrobli/depreciation-rate-classifier/README.md

 ![workflow](img/ml_workflow.png)

-The text is pre-processed to help the ML model find "meaning" in the text; rather than doing something more basic like string (word) matching, word length counting, etc. This means that the model can overcome small spelling mistakes, variances in ordering, and different forms of the same word (e.g. 'carpet' and 'carpeting' "mean" the same thing).
+The text is pre-processed to help the machine learning model find "meaning" in the text; rather than doing something more basic like string (word) matching, word length counting, etc. This means that the model can overcome small spelling mistakes, variances in ordering, and different forms of the same word (e.g. 'carpet' and 'carpeting' "mean" the same thing).
 This is vital to the usefulness of the model as it's designed to accept arbitrary text data to provide maximum flexibility in its usage.
-Further ML details [below](#some-machine-learning-details).
+Further machine learning details [below](#some-machine-learning-details).

 ## Validation and accuracy

-The trained model is tested by predicting results using other data with a known classification.
-The predicted classification is then matched against the known classification giving an overall correctness %.
+The trained model is tested by predicting results using other data with a known classification (testing data).
+The predicted classification is then matched against the known classifications in the testing data giving an overall accuracy %.

-Using private training data not included in this repo, a model was developed using 18,899 rows of training data which produced:
+Using proprietary training data not included in this repo, a model was developed using 18,899 rows of training data which produced:

-- 89.6% accuracy when using a random subset of the training data for training data vs testing data.
+- 89.6% accuracy when using a random subset of the training data as testing data.
 - 83.8% accuracy using K-Fold Cross Validation using 10 subsets (more thorough version of above).
 - 92.3% accuracy when entirely tested against itself (artificially high).

-This repo includes anonymised training data.
-It is sourced from the Australian Tax Office [effective life tables](https://www.ato.gov.au/law/view/document?DocID=TXR/TR20184/NAT/ATO/00001) (run the `demo.py` included, and follow the instructions to run an accuracy report).
+This repo includes [generic training data](#training-data).
+It is developed from the Australian Tax Office [effective life tables](https://www.ato.gov.au/law/view/document?DocID=TXR/TR20184/NAT/ATO/00001) (run the `demo.py` included, and follow the instructions to run an accuracy report).
+It works ok for demo purposes.

 I've found that using capex descriptions of a language style which is very different from the training data causes the accuracy to deteriorate rapidly.
 More on this [here](#further-improvements-in-the-works).
+As such, a model created using the included sample training data has limited flexibility in production.

 ## Future applications

 The trained model can easily be used programmatically as part of a broader automated system.
 The goal is to have a workflow like:

 1. Arbitrarily structured text can be fed directly into the model from the accounting system transaction descriptions, or other system/process that itemises the costs.
-This flexibility is the key reason for using machine learning vs another method that may be simpler and more reliable (but would require structured text inputs).
+This flexibility is the key reason for using machine learning vs another method that is more basic and reliable (but would require structured text inputs).

 2. The text is classified using the machine learning model.

-3. The classification is combined with the original accounting system transaction data to generate the accounting/ERP system input entries which would then process it and run the tax depreciation module.
+3. The classification is combined with the original accounting system transaction data to generate the accounting/ERP system input file (e.g. journal entry) which would then be ingested into the tax depreciation module.

 ## Further improvements in the works...